 Supplies for Dyeing With Bleach

-You’ll only need a few supplies to make a tie-dye bleach clothing piece such as a bleached sweatshirt.
+You’ll only need a few supplies to make a tie-dye bleach clothing piece, such as a bleached sweatshirt.
+The rule of thumb is to always use a dark-colored fabric when bleach dying, such as black, burgundy or dark gray.
 Take a look below at all the materials you’ll need to learn how to tie-dye with bleach.

 Supplies for Bleach Dyeing